 - DBRef class is implemented for storing references to sequence databases parsed from PDB header records. - Methods for storing coordinate set labels in AtomGroup instances are implemented: getACSLabel(), and getACSLabel(). - calcCenter() and moveAtoms() functions are implemented for dealing with coordinate translation. - Hierarchical view, HierView, is completely redesigned.
 PDB files that contain non-empty segment name column (or when such information is parsed from a PSF file), new design delicately handles this information to identify distinct chains and residues.
-This prevents merging distinct chains in different segments but with same identifiers and residues.
-This prevents merging distinct chains in different segments but with same identifiers and residues.
-OrderedDict and lists so that chain and residue iterations yield them in the order they are parsed from file.
+This prevents merging distinct chains in different segments but with same identifiers and residues in those with same numbers.
+New design is also using ordered dictionaries collections.OrderedDict and lists so that chain and residue iterations yield them in the order they are parsed from file.
 These improvements also bring modest improvements in speed. - Segment class is implemented for handling segments of atoms defined in molecular dynamics simulations setup, using psfgen for example. - Context manager methods are added to trajectory classes.
 A trajectory file can be opened as follows: